ContinuumIO/mlflow-examples/examples/real_esrgan/README.md

-# MLFlow Multi-Step Workflow With Parallel Background Jobs On Anaconda Enterprise
+# Super Resolution With Real ESRGran - MLFlow Driven Parallelism within ADSP

 ## Overview

-This solution leverages an off-the-shelf model and framework for applying super resolution enhancement to images.
+This solution leverages https://github.com/xinntao/Real-ESRGAN for applying super resolution enhancement to images.

 ## Setup
 1. Download the solution.
-2. Ensure the variable `AE_MLFLOW_EXPERIMENT_NAME` within the `anaconda-project.yml` is updated appropriately.
+2. Ensure the variable `MLFLOW_EXPERIMENT_NAME` within the `anaconda-project.yml` is updated appropriately.
 3. Upload the project into AE5
 > ae5 project upload .
 4. Start a project session and allow conda to complete dependency installation.